Skip to content

 Pass --quiet to silence this output.

-The topological sort emits the create block in dependency order (referenced types before their referrers; within multi-variant types, referenced variants before referring variants).
+The topological sort emits the upsert block in dependency order (referenced types before their referrers; within multi-variant types, referenced variants before referring variants).
 If the selected types form a cycle the CLI refuses to emit a plan and names the participating shards:

 error: cannot snapshot: cyclic dependency between the selected types (Foo, Bar/Variant)